alexismendozaa/Auth_Service/README.md

-# 🛡️ LOGIN Microservice System
+# 🛡️ Auth Service System

-This repository contains a modular **LOGIN system** built with Node.js using a microservices architecture.
+This repository contains a modular **Auth system** built with Node.js using a microservices architecture.
 It includes two independent services:

 - 🔐 **Login Microservice** – Handles user authentication.
 - 📝 **Register Microservice** – Handles new user registration.